Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

  -device virtio-input-host,id=touch0,evdev=/dev/input/eventx
 ```

-attaching to `virtio-keyboard` and `virtio-mouse` are probably the route most will like to go. this will allow you to attach evdev to an existing device. we need to attach the below output to qemu corresponding device ids
+The more common option would be attaching evdev devices to `virtio-keyboard` and `virtio-mouse`.
+This will allow us to toggle back and forth between the the guest VM and the host OS.
+We need to attach the below output to qemu corresponding device ids.

 ```
  -object input-linux,id=mouse1,evdev=/dev/input/by-id/MOUSE_NAME
  -object input-linux,id=kbd1,evdev=/dev/input/by-id/KEYBOARD_NAME,grab_all=on,repeat=on
 ```

-a functional example of this would be
+A functional example of this would be

 ```bash
  #!/bin/bash